nexmo-community/vonage-workshop/content/Voice/user-input/_index.md

 ---
-title: "Interact with your user*" weight : 35
+title: "Interact with your user" weight : 35
-hidden: true
+hidden: false
 ---

 ## Overview